RePAIRProject/fragment-restoration/Dataset/MoFF.md

-# Motifs on the Fractured Fresco Fragments (MOFFF dataset)
+# Motifs on the Fractured Fresco Fragments (MOFF) dataset

 The **Motifs on the Fresco Fragments** (**MOFF**) dataset is used as a benchmark for semantic segmentation, and classification tasks for fractured fresco fragments.
 It contains pixel-wise annotations of 12 motif categories shown below, which were created in [Segments.ai](Segments.ai).

 ![motif_categories2](https://github.com/RePAIRProject/fragment-restoration/assets/7011371/f2147c4d-977d-4fc8-9fe0-42ed7a0b896e)

 ### Semantic classes